Greenbelt

 For the third year running, QAN will be holding a Quaker space at Greenbelt Festival.
-We invite ideas from QAN artists for a simple, participatory artwork to be made collectively by visitors over the three days of the festival.
+We invited ideas from QAN artists for a simple, participatory artwork to be made collectively by visitors over the three days of the festival.
+Many of the ideas we received will be shared on our new resources web page (coming soon).

 2024 was the 50th year of the Christian-based Greenbelt Festival held at Boughton House near Kettering, from August 23rd to 25th.
 We were very excited to be hosting a gazebo at Greenbelt for the first time, which was a welcoming space for exploring, creating, reflecting and finding out about Quaker spirituality and witness.